King Ly Chee: History

 In January 2012 King Ly Chee released their third studio album "Time Will Prove".
 It was 8 years since their second album "Stand Strong" was released.
-"Time Will Prove" is a double CD digipak that includes all English album as well as all Chinese album.
-The album was recorded at their own studio by guitarist Brian Wong and it was then sent to US for Zack Ohren (All Shall Perish, First Blood) to mix and master.
+"Time Will Prove" is a double CD digipak that includes all English albums as well as all Chinese album.
+The album was recorded at their studio by guitarist Brian Wong and it was then sent to the US for Zack Ohren (All Shall Perish, First Blood) to mix and master.

 To celebrate their 15th year, King Ly Chee released a new album at the end of August 2014.

 In September and October 2015, King Ly Chee went on an Asian tour with Sick of it All, one of their biggest influences.
 Lou Koller of Sick of it All previously added vocals to the track Lost in a World and even performed with King Ly Chee on stage at one of their concerts in Hong Kong.